chanyoonzhu/leetcode-python/index.md

     - two arrays: 1537-Get the Maximum Score; 1868-Product of Two Run-Length Encoded Arrays

 ## Tree - Recursion can usually be used.
-If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549,1740), and pre-order traversal (298, search tree).
+- If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549,1740), and pre-order traversal (298, search tree).
 Time complexity is O(n): every node is visited once.
 Space complexity is O(n) in worst case and O(log(n)) in average case: The extra space comes from implicit stack space due to recursion.
 For a skewed binary tree, the recursion could go up to n levels deep.
 If using bfs, usually uses a FIFO queue to store nodes to be visited.
+- Problems:
+    - in-order traversal: 426-Convert Binary Search Tree to Sorted Doubly Linked List

 ## Trie
 - when to use: Trie could use less space compared to hashmap when storing many keys with the same prefix (word search, spell checker, etc.)